The primary classroom serves the age groups Prek - Kindergarten. This translates typically into the ages of 3 to 6 years old.

 For more information on our awesome staff members, please see the Staff page!

-Joyful Scholars is the only preschool through elementary school in the valley that provides a traditional Montessori education.
+Joyful Scholars is the only preschool through junior high in the valley that provides a traditional Montessori education.
 In addition, it's the only private school with a focus on bilingual instruction.
 Students enjoy a low teacher-student ratio, project-based learning, individual instruction, and a host of exceptional learning activities.

 "...your mindfulness and thoughtfulness of everyone in the classroom is simply amazing".